niklasgrab/OpenHomeMatic/README.md

 Additionally, the transceivers ID, used to pair and identify itself with HomeMatic devices, may be chosen.
 The property `org.openmuc.framework.driver.homematic.id` allows to set this ID, which can be an arbitrary string of 6 characters.
 The default value is *F11034*.

+### 1.2 Serial Port

+To use any serial port with the emonmuc framework, the open-source project [jRxTx](https://github.com/openmuc/jrxtx) is used.
+This, as well as some additional steps to use the UART Pins of the Raspberry Pi Platform, need to be prepared.
+The [Serial Port preparation guide](docs/LinuxSerialPort.md) needs to be followed to do so.

 ## 2 Guide